squint-cljs/squint/examples/game-of-life/README.md

 - Run `npx squint watch` to start compiling `.cljs` -> `.js`

-- Run `npx vite public` to start a webserver and to hot-reload your React project!
+- Run `npx vite public` to start a webserver and to hot-reload your project!

 ## Babashka tasks